denoland/dnt/README.md

 1. Transforms Deno code to Node/canonical TypeScript including files found by `deno test`.
    - Rewrites module specifiers.
-   - Injects a [Deno shim](https://github.com/denoland/deno.ns) for any `Deno` namespace usages.
+   - Injects a [Deno shim](https://github.com/denoland/deno.ns) for any `Deno` namespace or other global name usages.
-   - Rewrites Skypack and ESM specifiers to a bare specifier and includes these dependencies in a package.json.
+   - Rewrites [Skypack](https://www.skypack.dev/) and [esm.sh](https://esm.sh/) specifiers to a bare specifier and includes these dependencies in a package.json.
    - When remote modules cannot be resolved to an npm package, it downloads them and rewrites specifiers to make them local.
    - Allows mapping any specifier to an npm package.
 1. Type checks the output.